+Once you make the dough, it’s all about the proper storage.
 There are a few ways in which you can store pizza dough while keeping it fresh and delicious.
-Store your pizza dough the right way and you will be able to quickly throw together a pizza, baking it on-demand, anytime!
+Store your pizza dough the right way and you can quickly throw together a pizza, baking it on-demand, anytime!

 How to Make Pizza Dough

-Pizza dough is actually quite easy to make.
+Pizza dough is easy to make.
 In just a few simple steps, you can have a perfect, restaurant-worthy dough that will be the perfect base for any pizza (even ones without sauce!).

 After a smooth dough has formed and you have kneaded the dough as directed in your recipe, the pizza dough will need to rest.

-During this time, the yeast will begin to expand and release gases, causing the dough to rise (see why this is so important).
-This is what makes for a nice fluffy pizza crust (or any kind of fluffy bread!).
+During this time, the yeast will begin to expand and release gasses, causing the dough to rise (see why this is so important).
+This is what makes for a nice fluffy pizza crust, or any kind of fluffy bread!

 After the dough has risen, you will punch it down, deflating the dough and shaping it into your pizza crust.
 Some recipes will call for the dough to rise again before baking while others will say the pizza dough is ready to use after just one rise.